 - Small groups can be tricky to build

-- Individuals have different set points in fitness and motivation, so progression may not be suitably uniform
+- Individuals have different set points in fitness and motivation, so progression may not be uniform.

-- Optimal success is subject to consistent availability of all members, which is not always possible
+- Optimal success is subject to the consistent availability of all members, which is not always possible.

 - Although easier to manage than large groups, small group training does suffer from some loss of attention to detail

-With all that said, I personally find the pros to outweigh the cons, especially from an income and revenue perspective, which is what this guide is all about.
+With all that said, I find the pros outweigh the cons, especially from an income and revenue perspective, which is what this guide is all about.

 13 Pro Tips For Small Group Training Success